|Reach #:|| |

 What could have been done differently:

 Could have gone better points - I did get some water in my drysuit and was cold.
-My crew was encouraging me to stop and put those items on.
+My crew had extra clothing and was encouraging me to stop and put those items on.
 I did not do that.
 Listen to your crew when you've had a close call.
 They are probably thinking more rationally than you are.
 Bill was going to climb up on the rock I was under.
 And likely look for options such as putting a stablizing line on me to keep me from slipping further into the undercut.
 When I reached my hand out, he decided he might be able to get me out that way.
 Anyone would have likely tried that.
 It was unclear how long I would be stable.
 A quick extraction seemed sensible.
-However, a stablizing line would have been a good idea.
-When pulling on me did not get me out, I could not get myself back to my original position to allow me to get air.
-Someone on a stablizing line might have been able to pull me back up to that position.
-If you are the rescuer, don't let the actions of the victim change your plan.
-Bill was clearly the incident commander but also completely engaged in his efforts to assist me.
-Some other members of the crew might have been able to direct other members to do things to assist with the rescue.
-I know there should be only one person in charge of giving directions.
-However, in this case, another person might have been helpful.
+However, a stablizing line, if feasible, might have been a good idea.

 Summary - Things can happen at any moment.
 Make sure you and your crew are equiped for the unexpected.
 Take swiftwater classes as often as you can.
 Always have essential safety items with you, regardless of where you are paddling.